-- Five elected faculty members representing each of CON's entry-level and advanced-level programs - ii.
-Two student representatives, one representing the entry-level program and the other representing the advanced-level programs will serve as non-voting members.
+- A. Membership - i.
+Five elected faculty members representing each of CON's entry-level and advanced-level programs - ii.
+Two student representatives, one representing the entry-level program and the other representing the advanced-level programs, will serve as non-voting members. - B. Responsibilities - i.

-- i.
 The committee shall review and approve curriculum changes proposed by each academic program and make recommendations for approval to Faculty Assembly - ii.
 The Committee shall review curriculum issues in the CON and assess the significance for the programs of the CON. - iii.
 Revise and maintain the Preceptor Handbook